jeromeku/docker-pylearn2/README.md

 $ sudo docker build -t test/pylearn2 - < Dockerfile

 ## run a Pylearn2 example with the above container 'test/pylearn2'
+## In detail, it will download a Pylearn2 application to `/tmp` from `https://github.com/lucktroy/regression-deep-learning`.
+The output is in `/tmp/regression-deep-learning`.
 $ sh runTest.sh test/pylearn2
 ```